Employee guide to redundancy part 1 – how redundancy works

 Redundancy is a form of dismissal from employment which happens when an employer needs to reduce their workforce.
-This could be for a number of reasons, including:
+This could be for a number of reasons, including if part or all of the organisation is closing or changing location, or they are changing the types or number of roles needed to do certain work.

 Most employers will have a formal redundancy policy or procedure in place.
 This will help to ensure that the redundancy process is clear for everyone affected and that all relevant information is at hand and accessible.
 Redundancy is a stressful and difficult process for both the employee and the employer, so having robust, transparent redundancy processes in place can make the experience less stressful on both sides.